sunfounder/ai-lab-kit/docs/source/mediapipe/mp_0_setup.rst

 .. warning::

-   To ensure full functionality of this project, the required **MediaPipe** and **Picamera2** libraries are only fully compatible with **Raspberry Pi OS (Debian 12 / Bookworm)**.
+   To ensure full functionality of this project, the required MediaPipe and Picamera2 libraries are only fully compatible with **Raspberry Pi OS (Debian 12 / Bookworm)**.

-   The newly released **Raspberry Pi OS based on Debian 13 (Trixie)** ships with **Python 3.13**, but:
+   The newly released Raspberry Pi OS based on Debian 13 (Trixie) ships with Python 3.13, but:

-   * **MediaPipe is not yet compatible with Python 3.13**, and cannot be installed in the system environment.
+   * MediaPipe is not yet compatible with Python 3.13, and cannot be installed in the system environment.
-   * **Picamera2 and its libcamera Python bindings are built only for the system Python**, making them unusable in a custom Python 3.12 environment.
+   * Picamera2 and its libcamera Python bindings are built only for the system Python.
-   * As a result, MediaPipe and Picamera2 cannot run together under the same interpreter on Trixie.

-   **Therefore, this project does not support Debian 13 (Trixie) at this time.
-   Please use Raspberry Pi OS (Bookworm, Debian 12) to ensure full compatibility.**
+   Therefore, please use **Raspberry Pi OS (Bookworm, Debian 12)** to ensure full compatibility.

 -----------------------------